Rail grinders have become an increasingly important aspect of railroad

 Solomon covers all types of maintenance equipment from tampers and

 undercutters to Jordan Spreaders and rotary snow plows.
 I own this book

 myself and have used it as reference material for this site many times.

 It's a great read on an often little understood area of railroading.
-If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com.